MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/export-control-use.md

 ## Checking and enforcing export control rules for sales quotations

-Export control functionality works similarly for sales quotations as it does for sales orders.
+Advanced export control functionality works similarly for sales quotations as it does for sales orders.
 See the previous section for guidelines.